Hubs-Foundation/hubs-docs/docs/intro-hubs.md

 ## Invite Friends

-Now the fun begins!
+Your new space is private, and no one else can join until you invite them.

 When you are ready to invite others click the "Share" button at the top of your screen.
-Copy the room URL or hubs.link code and send it to your friends.
+Copy the room URL or shortlink code and send it to your friends.

 ![Screenshot of the Share pop-up](img/intro-hubs-share-popup-min.jpeg)

 ## Next Steps
-This is just a quick introductions to some of Hubs' basic features.
-For a detailed overview of what you can do in Hubs check out [Hubs Features](hubs-features) in the documentation.
+This is just a quick overview of some of Hubs' basic features.
+For a detailed overview of what you can do in Hubs check out [Hubs Features](hubs-create-join-rooms.html) in the documentation.